-The Lesbian, Gay, Bisexual, and Transgender (LGBT) Youth Talkline provides telephone, online chat, and email peer-support, as well as factual information and local resources for cities and towns across the United States.
+The Lesbian, Gay, Bisexual, and Transgender (LGBT) National Youth Talkline provides telephone, online chat, and email peer-support as well as factual information and local resources for cities and towns across the United States.
 All services are free and confidential.
-Talkline advocates speak with teens and young adults up to age 25 about coming-out issues, relationship concerns, parent issues, school problems, HIV/AIDS anxiety and safer-sex information, and much more.
+Talkline advocates speak with teens and young adults up to age 25 about coming-out issues, relationship concerns, parent issues, school problems, HIV/AIDS anxiety, safer-sex information, and much more.

 |||Centers for Disease Control and Prevention.
 (2020).
 Preventing teen dating violence.

 |||Joppa, M. C. (2020).
 Dating violence in adolescence: Implications for girls' sexual health.
 Journal of Pediatric and Adolescent Gynecology, 33(4), 332-338.

 |||Wincentak, K., Connolly, J., and Card, N. (2017).
 Teen dating violence: A meta-analytic review of prevalence rates [Abstract].
 Psychology of Violence, 7(2), 224-241.